A view of a pond along the Otter Hollow trail loop.

 Website:

-This trail between the Fish Creek and Rollins Pond campgrounds is a lovely way to explore these campground spaces in winter.
-Plenty of frozen ponds and scenic interest.
+This trail between the Fish Creek and Rollins Pond campgrounds is a lovely way to explore these campground spaces in winter, but also makes for good hiking in the summer, especially if you are looking for something to do while at Rollins Pond or Fish Creek campgrounds.

 From the intersection of Route 30 and Route 3 in Tupper Lake follow Route 3/30 toward Saranac Lake.
 Where Route 3 and Route 30 split; follow Route 30 toward Fish Creek.
 Continue for 5.5 miles to the entrance to the Rollins Pond Campground on the left.
 Drive down the campsite road for around one mile to the Otter Hollow Trail on the right.
 If you can’t drive the campsite road, park in a safe location near the staging area and ski the road.